dwit013/dwit013.github.io/module/6/packages.md

     pip --version

-# Installing Python
+# Installing Pip

 You can download and install pip.
-More details on [Link]('https://pip.pypa.io/en/stable/installing/')
+More details on [Link](https://pip.pypa.io/en/stable/installing/)

 # Downloading and installing a package